Fernando Eros Caro

-Fernando Eros Caro, Jr. (December 3, 1949 – January 28, 2017) was an American serial killer, kidnapper and rapist who killed between three and at least five children and teenagers in Fresno County, California from 1979 to 1980.
+Fernando Eros Caro Jr. (December 3, 1949 – January 28, 2017) was an American serial killer, kidnapper and rapist who killed between three and at least five children and teenagers in Fresno County, California, from 1979 to 1980.
 Convicted and sentenced to death for a double murder, he spent the remainder of his life on death row until his death in 2017.

 Early life

-Fernando Eros Caro, Jr. was born on December 3, 1949, the first of eight children of two migrant workers.
+Fernando Eros Caro Jr. was born on December 3, 1949, the first of eight children of two migrant workers.
 He was of Mexican-Aztec and Yaqui descent.
 As a young man, he spent most of his time working in the fields alongside his parents, and was reportedly frequently beaten by both of his parents in a variety of ways.
 In school, he was nicknamed "Stinky" because of a persistent bad odor that stemmed from the pesticides he was sprayed with while working in the fields.

-In spite of these drawbacks, Caro finished his education and later went on to major in civil engineering at the San Diego State University.
+In spite of these drawbacks, Caro finished his education and later went on to major in civil engineering at San Diego State University.
 He later dropped out of university and enlisted in the Marine Corps, where he eventually became an officer and flew attack helicopters.
 After being honorably discharged, Caro perpetrated his first kidnapping in 1976, when he abducted a law clerk and dragged her into the desert, where he proceeded to rape her.
 He was convicted and served two years imprisonment for this crime before being released.